- +1 624 518 1345

 Educators who wish to specialize in a particular area typically must typically earn certifications in addition to their degrees or complete a degree program that includes the required certifications.
 Check with your college or university to see what types of specializations and certifications are offered and to determine whether or not they’re offered concurrent with your program.

-Master of Arts in Education with or without certification
+Master of Arts in Education, with certification available.

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).